-Based on shareholder feedback and a review of the market, the group has undertaken to review its LTI to ensure it is relevant and aligned to the strategic objectives of the group.
-The group has undertaken to incorporate ROIC as an additional performance measure and amend the vesting period to have 60% of awards vest in year three, with 20% vesting in each of years four and five, further extending the vesting periods for these awards.
+Based on shareholder feedback and a review of the market, the group undertook to review its LTI to ensure it is relevant and aligned to the strategic objectives of the group.
+The group has incorporated ROIC as an additional performance measure and amended the vesting period to have 60% of awards vest in year three, with 20% vesting in each of years four and five.
 These changes will apply to all future awards.